-- Industry—service providers consider sectors such as gambling and check cashing high-risk
+- Industry (many service providers consider some businesses like gambling and check cashing high-risk)

 When choosing an ACH provider you should also check whether it offers both push and pull ACH payments.
 Some service providers might offer pull payments for free but might charge you to push payments or vice-versa.

 Are ACH payments safe?

 Yes, ACH payment transfers are just as safe as other digital or electronic payments.
 NACHA's operating rules cover all facets of ACH transfers, from third-party entity compliance to data security.
 Violating these rules carry a hefty fine, along with a significant loss of brand image for the violating institution.